Uncertainty quantification guide

 Calibrators: choosing the half-width

-• static (static_halfwidths()): one global quantile, the same width everywhere.
+• Static: one global quantile, the same width everywhere.
 Use when residuals are stationary.

-• sliding_window (sliding_window_halfwidths()): a rolling quantile over recent residuals.
+• SlidingWindow: a rolling quantile over recent residuals (accepts window).
 Use under volatility clustering, where width should track local scale.

-• aci (aci_halfwidths()): adaptive conformal inference (Gibbs and Candes 2021).
+• ACI: adaptive conformal inference (Gibbs and Candes 2021).
 Adjusts the target level online from realized coverage errors, so long-run coverage holds under distribution shift.
-Needs the realized scores and a learning rate.
+Needs the realized scores passed as test_data and accepts a gamma learning rate.

-• nexcp (nexcp_quantile()): nonexchangeable conformal (Barber et al. 2023).
-A recency-weighted quantile, so recent residuals count more; carries a finite-sample guarantee minus a drift-dependent gap.
+• NexCP: nonexchangeable conformal (Barber et al. 2023).
+A recency-weighted quantile (accepts decay), so recent residuals count more; carries a finite-sample guarantee minus a drift gap.

 Forecast intervals